MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/how-to-back-up-orchestrator.md

 # Back up Orchestrator

-This article discusses about backing up a System Center - Orchestrator environment.
+This article describes about backing up a System Center - Orchestrator environment.

 A complete backup of an Orchestrator environment consists of the following: